When Marian Geist Became Aware of the Body-Golf Connection

 You can expect Marian to look beyond the symptoms.
 She will uncover the root source(s) of your issues.
 Then she can help you address them.
-This brings lasting results.
-She believes that’s what every golfer deserves.
+This brings lasting results and is what every golfer deserves.

 Helping Clients Improve Their Golf Longevity Is Marian Geist’s Specialty

 Marian believes people like challenges.
 Therefore, that’s one reason they are drawn to golf.
 However, past injuries can make golf too challenging.
 As a hybrid golf, fitness, and health professional, Marian specializes in GOLF LONGEVITY.
 Marian personally uses and shares proven training techniques with clients.
 She stays abreast of scientific advances which promote the ability to stay in the game.
 You may reap lifetime benefits from working with her.
 So if you’d like to be your best, Marian can help you enjoy the process as well.